BruteAkaSylo/BruteAkaSylo/README.md

 Hey, I'm Brute. 👋

-- I am a developer of C# and WPF but most likely will be learning more in the future.
+- I am a ex developer of C#, WPF and Python.
-- I am interested in Software Development (Mainly UI Design).

 ## 🔭 Projects